Pr05p3ro/torminify/README.md

     - index.html
 ```

-# Start the server from **example/** as usual,
+Start the server from **example/** as usual,
-# specify the port that was used in nginx configuration file:
+specify the port that was used in nginx configuration file:

 ```
 python server.py --port=8889
 ```

-Когда для рендера шаблона используется функция из torminify, в шаблон передается два дополнительных параметра:
+When torminify built in function is used to render template, two additional parameters are passed:

 ```
 self.write(self.minify.render('index.html'))